 3 – Pack a picnic.

 Who says picnics are just for lunches?
 You could do a picnic breakfast, lunch or dinner.
-Pack some of each other’s favourite foods, grab a picnic blanket and sit back at your favourite outdoors spot to relax.
+Pack some of each other’s favourite foods, grab a picnic blanket and sit back at your favourite outdoor spot to relax.
 This might mean heading down to the beach (at night, gorgeous), sitting in the park or by a lake.

 4 – Cook a romantic dinner together.